e-kif/name_of_thrones/README.md

 3. Filter field pair mentioned in assignment *age_more_than* and *age_less_then* are not typos rather an attentiveness test.
 4. If sort order was not provided anolgside with sorting parameter, *sort_asc* is assumed.
 5. When sorting in ascending order by optional key *None* values are at the end of the list.
+6. Empty string in filter value means the key is *None*.

 ## A Programmer’s Oath